CrazyCoder/crengine-ng/README.md

 Supported platforms: Windows, Linux, MacOS.

+This repository is created from the official CoolReader repository by removing everything that does not belong to the "crengine" library using the "git-filter-repo" utility.

 ## Project goals
 This project is in the experimental phase, the main goals are:
  * Main goal is the same as CoolReader's crengine - support & development fast and portable library which allows to create e-book readers for different platform including handheld devices.